 You cannot have a Medigap plan and a Medicare Advantage plan; you will have to choose one or the other.

 Using the table above, you can see that if you travel a lot, the Medicare Advantage plan may limit your access to medical care while you travel, whereas a Medigap Plan will give you access to the entire U.S. network of doctors accepting Medicare, and may cover out of country costs.
-However, if you don’t travel as much, and what you are really interested in is drug, dental coverage, and vision care, then a Medicare Advantage plan can be the way to go since Medigap does not cover this.
+However, if you don’t travel as much, and what you are really interested in is drug, dental coverage, and vision care, then a Medicare Advantage plan can be the way to go since Medigap does not cover these options.

-Tips on How to Find the Best Medigap or Medicare Advantage Plan
+How to Find the Best Medigap or Medicare Advantage Plan

 An independent broker or agent may represent a few different companies and will be able to compare several options and give you advice.
-Agents and Brokers are regulated by the government and by codes of ethics; they will not charge you fees.
+Agents and brokers are regulated by the government and by codes of ethics; they will not charge you fees.
 They are paid a commission by the insurance company.

-- If you want to learn more about what options are available while you research plans, you can use the Medicare Plan Finder to get a personalized list of plans.
+If you want to learn more about what options are available while you research plans, you can use the Medicare Plan Finder to get a personalized list of plans.

 The Bottom Line